Toymaker Hasbro misses revenue estimates

-(Reuters) - Hasbro Inc (HAS.O) fell short of Wall Street estimates for third-quarter revenue on Tuesday, hit by weak demand for its toys such as Nerf guns, My Little Pony and Play-Doh.
+Oct 22 (Reuters) - Hasbro Inc fell short of Wall Street estimates for third-quarter revenue on Tuesday, hit by weak demand for its toys such as Nerf guns, My Little Pony and Play-Doh.

 Net income fell to $212.9 million, or $1.67 per share, in the three months ended Sept.
 29, from $263.9 million, or $2.06 per share, a year earlier.